-Bridge Approach: If most or all of the students in a classroom or group are high in the same type of intelligence, an activity or classroom layout can be focused on that one type.
+Bridge Approach: If most or all of the students in a classroom or group are high in the same type of intelligence, activity or classroom layout can be focused on that one type.

 What Multiple Intelligences Theory Can Teach Us:

-Additional research may be needed in order to understand the best possible methods to assess and support a range of intelligences in the classroom.
+Additional research may be needed in order to understand the best possible methods to assess and support a range of intelligence in the classroom.
 For now, the theory has already taught students, teachers, parents, and administrators to broaden their definition of intelligence and to include all types in the equation.

 Multiple Intelligences in the Classroom: